Education in Canada

 Work while studying

 If you go to a Canadian college or university, you can offset some of your expenses by working while studying.
-You can work up to 20 hours a week while you study and up to 40 hours a week during winter and summer vacation or spring break.
-In Canada, the minimum hourly wage varies from 11 to 16 Canadian dollars, depending on the province or territory.
+You can work up to 24 hours a week while studying and up to 40 hours a week during winter and summer vacations or spring break.

-In Canada, hourly minimum wages range from C$14 to C$19, depending on the province or territory (as of August 2024).
-For example, in Ontario the minimum wage is CA$16.55 per hour, in Alberta it is CA$15 per hour, and in British Columbia it is CA$17.40 per hour.
-Thus, an international student can officially earn up to CA$1,450 in Ontario, CA$1,320 in Alberta and CA$1,530 in British Columbia while studying monthly.
+In Canada, the hourly minimum wage ranges from C$15 to C$19, depending on the province or territory (as of June 2025).
+For example, in Ontario, the minimum wage is CA$17.20 per hour, in Alberta it is CA$15 per hour, and in British Columbia it is CA$17.85 per hour.
+Thus, an international student, even working at minimum wage, can earn up to CA$1,650 per month in Ontario, CA$1,440 in Alberta, and CA$1,700 in British Columbia while studying.

 It is extremely important to strictly comply with all conditions and restrictions on work during study in order to qualify for a post-graduate work permit after completing the study program.